crdroidandroid/crdroid.net/blog/articles/2024-12-16-crDroid-11-released.md

 -   **Updated Settings Visuals**: Navigate a cleaner and more intuitive settings menu, with a fresh look and better organization.
 -   **New Freeform Mode**: Multitasking just got better!
 Easily resize and manage app windows for improved productivity.
 -   **Online PixelPropUtils Fingerprint Updates**: A new online mechanism ensures quick Pixel Integrity validation for seamless Google Play compatibility.
+-   **New Music Player**: Enhanced with a sleek design and more playback features.
+-   **GameSpace Updates**: Take your gaming experience to the next level.
+-   **Sidebar**: Quickly access your favorite apps with a customizable sidebar.
+-   **Improved Smartspace Controls**: Better integration and customization for your home screen widgets.
+-   **Weather Widget Updates**: A revamped design with accurate and detailed weather data.
 -   **Many more**

 ---